pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 ## Configuration

-The plugin configuration facility provides a graphical interface which supports plugin configuration and metadata editing.
+The plugin configuration panel implements a graphical user interface which supports plugin configuration and metadata editing.

+The interface presents a left-hand pane which allows changes to be made to the plugin configuration file and the execution of the 'compose' and 'snapshot' tools.

+The right-hand pane is a simple metadata editor.

 The plugin configuration itself has the following properties.